plsgard/dotnet-command/README.md

 ### Command

 A command is a class who contains some operations to execute.
-Currently, there are 2 kinds of commands : `ExecutionCommand` and `MigrationCommand`.
+Currently, there are 2 kinds of commands : "execution command" and "migration command".
+An "execution command" has only one operation.
+A "migration command" is a command who can be applied or reverted.

+The `Dotnet.Command.Abstractions` package provides 2 base abstract classes: `ExecutionCommand` and `MigrationCommand`.
-All commands inherit of `ICommand` interface.
-And each kind of command inherits respectively of `IExecutionCommand` and `IMigrationCommand`.
+All commands inherit from `Command` abstract class, who itself implements `ICommand` interface.
+And each abstract command class implements respectively of `IExecutionCommand` and `IMigrationCommand`.

 #### ExecutionCommand